Creating a Podcast App: Best Apps to Record and Listen to Podcasts

 Quick summary of developing a podcast app

 Developing a podcast app is hard and time-consuming.
 But if done correctly, your app can become successful and bring a lot of value to users.
+In this article, you’ve learned how to build a podcast app and make it successful.

 - The global podcasting market was valued at $9.28 billion in 2019 and is expected to grow at a CAGR of 27.5% between 2020 and 2027, when it’s expected to reach $60.5 billion.